bseltz-cohesity/scripts/python/policyTool/README.md

                 -r 31
 ```

-To add a replica that replicates every two weeka with 3 month retention:
+To add a replica that replicates every two weeks with 3 month retention:

 ```bash
 ./policyTool.py -v mycluster \